Panic Bar Installation Cedar Park Texas - (512)523-4550

 Professional installation compared with do-it-yourself work

-Another advantage is speed and clarity.
+One more benefit is speed and clarity.
 Instead of guessing between several models and hoping one works, the property owner gets a recommendation based on the actual condition of the door.
 Our installations also include a 6-month warranty on parts and labor, which gives added peace of mind after the work is done.

 - Von Duprin 99 Series: A durable heavy-duty option often used on steel and aluminum commercial doors with frequent traffic.